gtukmachev/checkers/README.md

 This application was generated using JHipster 6.10.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.4](https://www.jhipster.tech/documentation-archive/v6.10.4).

+## How to build in IntelIJ Idea

+This project uses Kotlin.
+Spring requires all @Component classes to be "open" (not final).

+### Maven

+Compilation through maven automatically solves this issue (see "allopen" entries in you pom.xml)

+### IntelIJ Idea

+To run the project through Idea standard running engine (5 x faster for development), You need to configure Kotlin compiler properly:

+- open `Menu` -> `File` -> `Settings`
+- type `Kotlin Compiler` in search field
+- open `Kotlin Compiler` tab
+- ???

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: